Summer Language Program—

 We believe that a successful language program must have at least two components: explicit knowledge about the target language and culture and a large amount of practice in context.
 We address the first component through daily lecture on linguistic facts and through a series of cultural activities built into the curriculum.
 As for the second, we recognize that we do not acquire the full range of language use through studying the language by looking at example sentences in the textbook.
 All moves we make in language, including utterances and communicative behavior, must be securely pinned to the culture of that language.
 In Japanese, for instance, it is not enough for you to know that doomo may mean “hello,” “thank you,” and “I’m sorry,” among other things; you must learn through repeated practice in actual situations how the conversational move of saying doomo is carried out.
 We make this learning possible by repeated practice in many permutations.
 When doomo is learned in this way, it will run in your veins and will come out instantaneously whenever you detect an appropriate situation.

 Past SEALS Japan faculty included lecture teachers Noriko Kanasawa Kowalchuck (Assistant Instructor) and Sachiko Takabatake Howard (Assistant Instructor).
 In addition, three more drill class teachers led recitation classes.
 If you have a question, ask Sachiko T. Howard.

-SEALS China will be taught by Juchun Wei (Assistant Instructor) and Fan Fan (Assistant Instructor), both native speakers of Chinese trained in language instruction.
+SEALS China will be taught by Juchun Wei (Assistant Instructor) and Fan Fan (Assistant Instructor), Wan-Ching Hsieh (Assistant Instructor), all native speakers of Chinese trained in language instruction.
 If you have a question about SEALS China, contact Yi Xu.

 If you’d like to know more generally about the Japanese or Chinese language study at the University of Pittsburgh during the summer or academic year, contact David Mills, coordinator of the Japanese Language Program, or Yi Xu, coordinator of the Chinese Language Program.